 What we’ve discussed so far is what are called “organic search results”, that is, search results that are generated by how relevant the search engine feels the content of your web site is to the word of phrase being researched.

 But there is also another type of search result, and that is usually called a PPC, or Pay Per Click listing.
-If you do a search on Google, you’ll notice that they also display small ads on the right side of the results pages, and a few also at the top of the page above the search results.
+If you do a search on Google, you’ll notice that they also display small ads at the top and bottom of the search result page.

 This can become a very expensive proposition, depending on what the charge per click is, and how many people click on your ad.
 And remember, you pay for each click whether or not that person ends up doing business with you or not.

-Another factor is that the public regard “organic search results” as MUCH more likely to provide what they are looking for, because they understand that the search engine has determined that those results are relevant to their search, while the PPC ads are just that, ads paid for by a business in order to get listed on the side of the page.
+Another factor is that the public regard “organic search results” as MUCH more likely to provide what they are looking for, because they understand that the search engine has determined that those results are relevant to their search, while the PPC ads are just that, ads paid for by a business in order to get listed on the search results page.

-For this reason, and because of the costs involved, I highly recommend that you try to get your web site listed high in the search results, free and “organically” by the search engines, instead of paying for PPC ads on the side of the search results pages.
+For this reason, and because of the costs involved, I highly recommend that you try to get your web site listed high in the search results, free and “organically” by the search engines, instead of paying for PPC ads on the search results pages.

 Most people who use PPC listings are either too lazy to do what is necessary to have their web sites “organically” listed high, or they don’t have the knowledge required to accomplish it.
-By the time you’ve finished this E-course, you’ll know what it takes to get your web site listed for free on the top pages of Google and the other search engines.
+By the time you’ve finished this E-course, you’ll have information on what it takes to get your web site listed for free on the top pages of Google and the other search engines.

-Now that we've discussed the basics, in the next Lesson we'll start getting into how you can generate huge peofits for your Auto Shop, if you utilize the Internet properly.
+Now that we've discussed the basics, in the next Lesson we'll start getting into how you can generate huge profits for your Auto Shop, if you utilize the Internet properly.

 If you have any questions about what we’ve covered so far, other Internet marketing questions, or just about marketing in general, I’m always available to you to answer a question or to help you understand something more completely, so don’t hesitate to ask for my help.
 And it’s free.
 My e-mail address is, gordon(at)auto-repair-marketing.com.
 (PLEASE NOTE: In order to protect the e-mail address from "harvesting" by spammers, it has purposely not been made into a "live" link.
 Please therefore copy and paste the address into your "Send to" box in your e-mail, and replace "(at)" with "@".
 Thank you.)